georust/docker-images/README.md

 Edit `template/libproj-builder.Dockerfile` to download and build `PROJ` 7.2.1

+Then

-Regenerate the dockerfiles for all supported versions of rust:
+    # regenerate the dockerfiles for all supported versions of rust
     ./regenerate-all.sh

-Then, for each supported version of rust (in this example, rust-1.49):
+    # update the containers for each supported version of rust

-    cd rust-1.49
-    # rebuild the containers
-    make build-all
-    # retest the containers
-    make test-all
-    # republish the containers
+    # Note: this will take some significant time and ram...
-    make publish-all
+    ./for-each-rust.sh make build-all run-all publish-all

 ### Update the `proj` crate